- May 26 2022And the stories behind them.

-The Pick Of Stevie Nicks: 12 Underrated Stevie Nicks Gems
+The Pick Of Stevie Nicks: 12 Underrated Gems

-The Pick Of Stevie Nicks: 12 Underrated Stevie Nicks Gems
+The Pick Of Stevie Nicks: 12 Underrated Gems

 “It has so many layers of telling the world what was happening to me without actually saying what was happening!”
 Nicks remarked of the song, which was written about her short-lived dalliance with Fleetwood Mac drummer Mick Fleetwood.
 The song has since been redeemed thanks to appearances on compilations (including the double-platinum 25 Years – The Chain) and regular appearances in Fleetwood Mac live sets in the last decade.

-Few Stevie Nicks songs have been dusted down, refurbished and reissued as many times as “Crystal”.
+Few Stevie Nicks songs have been dusted down, refurbished and reissued as many times as Crystal.
 First appearing on the lone Buckingham Nicks album in 1973, it was re-recorded when the pair joined Fleetwood Mac and released on 1975’s massive self-titled album.
-On these two versions guitarist Buckingham took the lead vocal and Nicks was reduced to backing and harmonies.
-A quarter century after its first release, Nicks wrestled the song back for the 1998 Practical Magic soundtrack.
-Produced by her friend Sheryl Crow, Nicks’ lead vocal version proved the song had aged beautifully.
+On these two versions guitarist, Buckingham took the lead vocal and Nicks was reduced to backing and harmonies.
+A quarter-century after its first release, Nicks wrestled the song back for the 1998 Practical Magic soundtrack.
+Produced by her friend Sheryl Crow, Nicks’s lead vocal version proved the song had aged beautifully.

 11. “Moonlight (A Vampire’s Dream)”

-Stevie Nicks’ 1981 debut solo album Bella Donna celebrates its 40th anniversary this month, check out the very special gold vinyl edition and stream the album below!
+Stevie Nicks’ 1981 debut solo album Bella Donna celebrated its 40th-anniversary last year – check out the very special gold vinyl edition and stream the album below!

 Listen to Bella Donna on Spotify: